computational scientist & PhD student

 B.S. in Civil Engineering, Columbia University (2014-2018)

-Visiting Research Fellow, SFB 1294 Center for Data Assimilation, University of Potsdam (2024)
+Visiting Research Fellow, Dept. of Mathematics, University of Potsdam (2024)

 Graduate Intern, Sandia National Laboratories (2023)